 Further, while heat pumps can lower your heating expenses under the right circumstances, you should also keep in mind that they rely on electricity, which is often more expensive than natural gas.

 We encourage you to get in touch with an HVAC professional (such as us at American Home Water and Air) to determine which device is best for your home.
+You can also check our article on “Mini split ac vs central air” which might help you in choosing the right AC.

 We’ve been in the HVAC business in Phoenix for more than 30 years and we look forward to assisting you!